steve-hewitt/W266-Final/README.md

-# UC Berkeley School of Information
+#Natural Language Processing with Deep Learning (W266)
-# Natural Language Processing with Deep Learning (W266)
+UC Berkeley School of Information
-# Final Project
+Final Project
 By Steven Hewitt and Intae Kim

 The codebase in this repository corresponds to our paper exploring novel decoding strategies on the topic of machine question generation.